jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 <img src="/assets/capsule/c22.jpg" style="border:none;width:40%;">
 </div>

 **Equivariance** is the detection of objects that can transform to each other.
-Intuitively, a capsule detects the face is rotated right 20° (or rotated left 20°) rather than realizes the face matched a variant that is rotated 20°.
+Intuitively, a capsule detects the face is rotated right 20° (or rotated left 20°) rather than realizes the face matched a variant that is rotated right 20°.
 By forcing the model to learn the feature variant in a capsule, we _may_ extrapolate possible variants more effectively with less training data.

 MNist dataset contains 55,000 training data. i.e. 5,500 samples per digits.
 However, it is unlikely that children need to read this large amount of samples to learn digits.
 Our existing deep learning models including CNN seem inefficient in utilizing datapoints.